stefanvasilev2002/stefanvasilev2002/README.md

 ## About Me 🎓

-I'm a passionate Software Engineering student at FCSE - Skopje, dedicated to building efficient and innovative software solutions.
+I'm a passionate Software Engineer with a Bachelor's degree from FCSE - Skopje, dedicated to building efficient and innovative software solutions.
 My journey in tech spans multiple domains, from backend development to frontend technologies.

-- 🔭 Currently studying Software Engineering at FCSE - Skopje
+- 🎓 Graduate in Software Engineering from FCSE - Skopje
 - 💼 Open to collaboration on interesting projects
 - 📚 Continuously learning and expanding my tech stack
 - ⚡ Check out my repositories for some interesting projects!